Written by Michael Alarcon for J3 magazine in 2018. J3 is a boutique design magazine, distributed to outlets in the fashion and arts industry.

-I’m 15 minutes late in meeting Jeff Yokoyama as his Costa Mesa space, Yoki Shop, and I’m frantic -- white-knuckling it all the way.
+I’m 15 minutes late in meeting Jeff Yokoyama at his Costa Mesa space, Yoki Shop, and I’m frantic — white-knuckling it all the way.
 I’ve fought morning rush hour traffic on the 405 for an hour.
-But Yokoyama couldn’t be any more calm when we meet -- his mellow disposition calms me down.
+But Yokoyama couldn’t be any more calm when we meet — his mellow disposition calms me down.

-And that’s what Yokoyama seems to be at his core: The classic reserved surfer -- thoughtful, and mellow yet witty and brash when he needs to emphasize a point.
-Sitting down with him, you get the sense that he’s seen it all within the world of design, and in his mid-50s, maybe he has.
+And that’s what Yokoyama seems to be at his core: The classic reserved surfer -- thoughtful and mellow, yet witty and brash when he needs to emphasize a point.
+Sitting down with him, you get the sense that he’s seen it all within the world of fashion and design, and in his mid-50s, maybe he has.

 At 20, Yokoyama created Maui & Sons.
-Now it’s a faceless lifestyle label (complete with a branded energy drink and a themed restaurant) but in 1980, it was just Yokoyama -- selling throwback board shorts with elastic waistbands and silk-screened t-shirts with that familiar black logo and the day-glow geometrical shapes.
-(If you meet him, ask him how he created that logo -- it wasn’t originally for a clothing line.)
+It’s now a faceless lifestyle label (complete with a branded energy drink and a themed restaurant), but in 1980, it was just Yokoyama -- selling throwback board shorts with elastic waistbands and silk-screened t-shirts with that familiar black logo and neon geometrical shapes.
+(If you meet him, ask him how he created that logo — it wasn’t originally for a clothing line.)

 One day, he was hustling t-shirts out of his car to surfers within a 10-mile radius of his local beach, the next day he looked up, and he was the owner of a $20 million surf gear empire.